idekerlab/DrugCell/README.md

 consisting of 100, 50, and 6 neurons.

-4. _-final_hiddens_: the number of neurons in the top layer of DrugCell that combines the genotype and the drug branches.
-The default is 6
+4. _-final_hiddens_: the number of neurons in the top layer of DrugCell that combines the genotype-encoding and the drug-encoding branches.
+The default is 6.

 5. _-epoch_: the number of epoch to run during the training phase.
 The default is set to 300.

 6. _-batchsize_: the size of each batch to process at a time.
 The deafult is set to 5000.
-You may increase this number to speed the training process up within the memory capacity of your GPU server.
+You may increase this number to speed up the training process within the memory capacity of your GPU server.

+7. _-cuda_: the ID of GPU unit that you want to use for the model training.
+The default setting is to use GPU 0.

-Finally, to train a DrugCell model, execute a command line similar to the example provided in _sample_ folder (commandline_cuda.sh):
+Finally, to train a DrugCell model, execute a command line similar to the example provided in _sample/commandline_cuda.sh_:

 ```
 python -u train_drugcell.py -onto drugcell_ont.txt